soundarmoorthy/AspNetCore360/README.md

 [![Build](https://github.com/soundarmoorthy/AspNetCore360/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/soundarmoorthy/AspNetCore360/actions/workflows/build.yml)

 # AspNetCore360
 Read requirements.md for deatils on the requirements.
-This is a basic .NET Core app did for training purposes  based on an interview question from internet.
+This is a basic .NET Core app with boilerplate for API, Swagger, Logging, Validation, Dependency Injection, HTTPS, github actions.

 #### Requiremets
 * Visual studio 2019 for Mac
-* Dot Net Core 360
+* Dot Net core 5.0
-*

 #### Trying it out
 * Goto  the root folder of the application from the command line
 * Run `dotnet build`
-* Run `dotnet Web/bin/Debug/netcoreapp3.1/Web.dll` .
+* Run `dotnet Web/bin/Debug/netcoreapp3.1/Api.dll` .
 The Dll name might be different, so please check it.
 * From the browser goto the URL `https://localhost:5000/swagger/index.html`
 * By default there are no data in the  database.
 It's cleaned up after every run.